timoxley/inheritfn/Readme.md

 new function.
 * If you write to a key on the new function, access to the original function's value with the same key is shadowed by this new value.

+### Caveats
-* Unlike regular JavaScript prototypical inheritance, **deleting a key on the new function will not restore access to the original function's key**.
+Unlike regular JavaScript prototypical inheritance:
+* **deleting a key
+on the new function will not restore access to the original function's key**.
 You'll need to delete the key from `newFn.__proxy__`.
+* New properties created on the original function will not appear on the new function.

 ### `__proto__`